Overview

 Scenario 3: Event handlers in the frontend context

-Now that we understand the default behaviour of functions, lets take a look at a different scenario:
+Now that we understand the default behavior of functions, let us look at another scenario:

-What if we want to execute the onclick handler from the last example in the browser, despite the button being created and rendered in the backend?
+What if we want to execute the onclick handler from the last example in the browser, even though the button was created and rendered in the backend?

-There are many reasons for such a behaviour: Maybe we want to show an alert to the user, or we want to download a file, or update some DOM content on the frontend, etc.
+There are many reasons for this behavior: Maybe we want to show an alert to the user, or we want to download a file, or we want to update some DOM content on the frontend, etc.

-To achieve this, we only need to make one small change in our example code: replacing the onclick attribute with a labeled onclick:frontend attribute.
-This tells UIX that the event handler function must be run in the frontend context:
+To achieve this, we just need to make a small change in our example code: replace the onclick attribute with a labeled onclick:frontend attribute.
+This tells UIX that the event handler function must be executed in the frontend context:

 To fix this, we need to explicitly state that we want to access the counter variable from the original context.
 This is done with a use() declaration at the top of the function body: